 As the capital of Louisiana, Baton Rouge is rich in history and culture.
 Check out the Old State Capitol, tour the LSU campus, or enjoy a jazz brunch on Sunday morning.
 Don’t miss out on trying some of the city’s famous cajun food, too!

 A visit to Louisiana wouldn’t be complete without a stop in the Big Easy.
 Stroll down Bourbon Street, enjoy a beignet at Café du Monde, or take a ride on a street car.
-There’s always something going on in New Orleans, so you’re sure to have a good time!
+There are plenty of things to do in New Orleans no matter your age or interests, so you’re sure to have a good time!

 Lafayette is the perfect place to experience authentic Cajun culture.
 Visit the Vermilionville living history museum, go on a swamp tour, or listen to some live music.
 You’ll definitely want to try some of the local cuisines while you’re here!